Start Managing for Fusarium Head Blight Now Before You Plant the 2016/17 Crop

 ns

 4. Choose the right fungicide class.
 Make sure you use the appropriate fungicide product and class to manage FHB.
 The label for products containing strobilurin active ingredients (FRAC group 11) ends prior to flowering.
 Late application can actually lead to increased mycotoxin levels.
 Triazole containing products (FRAC group 3) are recommended for FHB control.
-For a list of products and efficacy ratings, visit the Field Crops Fungicide Information Page
+For a list of products and efficacy ratings, visit the Field Crops Fungicide Information Page.

 5. Harvest timing and flash drying.
 The word on the street is that if FHB appears to be a problem in 2017 elevators will push growers to harvest early (18% moisture or higher) and subsequently dry grain to mitigate mycotoxin levels.
 While drying grain to 13% or less moisture is a good storage practice, know this process may kill the pathogen but any mycotoxin levels already in the grain will not dissipate.
 Vomitoxin is a very stable molecule and IS NOT degraded by heat, freezing, or drying.